 Weaknesses:

-Pricing: Free and open source (self-hosted), with enterprise support available via third parties.
+Pricing: Free and open source (included with TensorFlow).

-Overview: Labelbox is a cloud-based annotation platform with a user-friendly UI and collaboration features.
-Supports images, videos, text, and more, making it accessible for non-experts.
+Overview: Labelbox is a cloud-based annotation platform with a user-friendly interface and strong collaboration features.
+It supports images, videos, text, and geospatial data, making it well suited for enterprise machine learning teams building large-scale training datasets for object detection, image classification, and segmentation.

 Key Features: